CoRE-RG/vehcom25-soa-strict-cbs-latency/README.md

    * Click yes/ok if asked to use release build for all projects
    * If some frameworks state something about inconsistency just click okay and OMNeT will try to fix it
    * The OMNeT++ Qtenv should start and you can select a configuration, e.g., Study_WFullShaping_SI
-7. Check the frameworks for more details
+7. Check the documentation of the frameworks and OMNeT++ for more details.